renatabiniek/moodbox/README.md

 * As a site admin, I can create drafts so that I can finish creating a new tool later.
 * As a site admin, I can publish new tools so that I can share them with others.
 * As a site admin, I can view, update and delete posts so that I can manage my site content.
-* As a site admin, I can approve tools created by others so that they can be displayed on the site.
 * As a site admin, I can remove users so that they will no longer be able to post unsuitable content.
 * As a site admin, I can approve or block comments so that only appropriate comments are displayed.
 * As a site admin, I can review edited published posts before they are made public again so that I can monitor the content and quality.